ConstructionPlacements

 Career Options In BIM For Civil Engineers And Architects

-Individuals use current BIM software, businesses, and government agencies who plan, design, construct, operate and maintain diverse physical infrastructures, such as water, refuse, electricity, gas, communication utilities, roads, railways, bridges, ports, and tunnels.
+Individuals use current BIM software, businesses, and government agencies that plan, design, construct, operate, and maintain diverse physical infrastructures, such as water, refuse, electricity, gas, communication utilities, roads, railways, bridges, ports, and tunnels.

 Building Information Modeling describes designing a building collaboratively using one unified system of computer models rather than as separate sets of drawings.